Opinion polling on the Narendra Modi premiership: By Morning Consult

+By others

 Graph

 This shows only polls with known sample sizes meant to be representative of Indians.
 Global polls are not included.

 Issue-specific

 COVID-19

 The government under Narendra Modi faced the COVID-19 pandemic in India.

 Historical rankings

-The "Mood of the Nation" survey conducted annually between 2016 and 2021 consistently listed Modi as the most popular prime minister among members of the Indian public.
-A YouGov-Mint-CPR survey in 2022 also ranked Modi first, ahead of Jawaharlal Nehru.
+The Mood of the Nation survey conducted annually between 2016 and 2021 consistently listed Modi as the most popular prime minister among Indian public.
+A YouGov-Mint-CPR survey in 2022 also ranked Modi first, with Jawaharlal Nehru and Atal Bihari Vajpayee being in the second and third places respectively.